 Thrifty Tip #3: Knowing how to drive a manual will save you significantly on a car rental.
 Opt for a smaller vehicle (they fit into tight parallel parking spaces better).
 If you need a car with automatic transmission, give local rental company Ilha Verde a try.

-You Can Experience Agri-Tourism at Its Finest
+Experience Agri-Tourism at Its Finest

 The Azores are known for lush greenery and nature.
 It’s only natural to expect high-quality agri-tourism.